27 Toronto Tourist Attractions That You Shouldn’t Miss

 Located in Lake Ontario just off the shore across from downtown, “the Islands” as they are known are popular for their beaches, walking trails, and the historic Centreville Amusement Park.

-The Islands themselves actually have inhabitants – and to get to them there is a ferry that leaves from the Ferry Terminal located on Queens Quay between Yonge and Bay Streets.
+There is a ferry that leaves from the Ferry Terminal located on Queens Quay between Yonge and Bay Street.
 You can check out the Toronto Island ferry schedule here.

-You have to get off on the islands so the tour doubles as a water taxi – and amazing photos of the skyline are basically guaranteed!
+Alternatively, if you want a smaller tour of the harbour and surrounding islands, check out this Toronto Harbour boat cruise.
+You have to get off on the islands so the tour doubles as a water taxi – with amazing photos of the skyline!

 Casa Loma